cpbirch/balls/README.md

 In the order in which they came to my mind.

-	1. Greater CI Server support (needs to be done, but not really interested atm).
-	2. Flame thrower/Ember effect/smoke/snow/rain (maybe, depends on performance)
+	1. Flame thrower/Ember effect/smoke/snow/rain (maybe, depends on performance)
-	3. Blame animations. (to be switched off by default)
+	2. Blame animations. (to be switched off by default)
-	4. Remove local storage dependency. (may move down on priority)
+	3. Remove local storage dependency. (may move down on priority)
-	5. Webcam/Mic input.
+	4. Webcam/Mic input.
 (I have a cunning plan)
-	6. Interactive balls. (low on priority, its a radiator first)
+	5. Interactive balls. (low on priority, its a radiator first)
-	7. Statistics (Eg. who broke the most builds.
+	6. Statistics (Eg. who broke the most builds.
 If your team member, takes this personally, then .... switch if off.)
-	8. Highlight inactive builds. (and not just by making them gray).
+	7. Highlight inactive builds. (and not just by making them gray).
-	9. Display FPS (this is easy, should have done it from the start).
+	8. Display FPS (this is easy, should have done it from the start).
-	10. Special animations for when A Build breaks way too many times.(Can build on this for other scenarios.)
+	9. Special animations for when A Build breaks way too many times.(Can build on this for other scenarios.)
-	11. Konami code.
+	10. Konami code.
 (Again, I have a cunning plan, and not just flipping the colors).

 Rewrite the entire thing in clojurescript.

-### Supported CI Servers

-1. GO

 ### Known issues